 Only 18% of organizations have a global sustainable IT strategy with well-defined goals and target timelines.
 While organizations may have multiple initiatives aligned to sustainable IT, a coherent corporate strategy is critical to focus efforts and accelerate progress.
-A sustainable IT strategy for the organization will need to include clearly
+A sustainable IT strategy for the organization will need to include clearly defined goals and timelines, as well as showing the potential cost savings and environmental benefits for the organization.

-As Figure 19 shows, a comprehensive sustainable IT strategy requires both a compelling vision and the capabilities to execute.
+As Figure 19 shows, a comprehensive sustainable IT strategy , requires both a compelling vision and the capabilities to execute.